Blog Archive

 About the Author

 Jason has a master's degree in Marriage and Family Counseling.
-He has spent the last eight years working as a therapist to adults and children, in a private and group counseling sessions, and in residential facilities.
+He has spent over a decade working as a therapist to adults and children, in a private and group counseling sessions, and in residential facilities.
 At home, Jason has four plus years experience as a foster parent with his wife, caring for children ages newborn to eighteen years of age with multiple special needs.
 He is also a parent to four special needs children, two biological, and two adopted, with diagnoses of autism, ADHD, RAD, PTSD, Fetal Alcohol Syndrome of Effect, anxieties, and sleep disorders.
-Within the last year, Jason was diagnosed with Autism Spectrum Disorder, ADHD and Anxiety Disorder NOS.
+Jason was diagnosed with Autism Spectrum Disorder, ADHD and Anxiety Disorder NOS.

 Read More »